Cecil W. Stoughton

 Cecil William Stoughton (January 18, 1920 – November 3, 2008) was an American photographer.
 He is best known for being President John F. Kennedy's photographer during his White House years.
-Stoughton was present at the motorcade at which Kennedy was assassinated and subsequently took the only photograph on board Air Force One of Lyndon B. Johnson being sworn in as the next President.
+Stoughton was present at the motorcade at which Kennedy was assassinated and subsequently took the only photographs on board Air Force One of Lyndon B. Johnson being sworn in as the next President.